Indigenous Healing Practices

 Modern medicine has explored the potential advantages and disadvantages of incorporating psychedelics into treatments.
 Examining the possible benefits and risks, we find that there are a few interesting points to consider.

 A table outlining the ‘Potential Benefits and Risks’ would be constructive in understanding the topic further.
-Under potential benefits, one can list advantages like an increase in creativity and productivity, relief from anxiety and depression, enhancing mindfulness, alleviation of addiction, and giving hope for patients struggling with terminal illnesses.
-On the other hand, possible risks could include intense hallucinations leading to self-harm or harm towards others, memory loss, mood swings, triggering pre-existing mental health issues and addiction issues.
+Under potential benefits, one can list advantages like an increase in creativity and productivity, relief from anxiety and depression, enhancing mindfulness, alleviation of addiction, and giving hope to patients struggling with terminal illnesses.
+On the other hand, possible risks could include intense hallucinations leading to self-harm or harm towards others, memory loss, mood swings, triggering pre-existing mental health issues, and addiction issues.

 In times history shows us that societies used numerous plant-based psychedelics medicinally before mainstream drug use began.
 Shamans used medicinal plants to treat people with various ailments.
 For instance; peyote cactus has been used by Native American communities for centuries as part of healing rituals.